-- 4.24 Within a spinal region (cervical, thoracic or lumbar), separate spinal impairments are not combined.
-The highest DRE category that includes any unrelated impairment (to be deducted as per paragraph 1.25-1.29) is chosen.
-Impairments in different spinal regions are combined using the Combined Values Chart (pp604-606, AMA5) in accordance with 4.3: - Disc lesions at the transition zones C7/T1 are rated in the cervical spine. - Disc lesions at the transition zones T12/L1 are rated in the thoracic spine. - Disc lesions at the transition zones L5/S1 are rated in the lumbar spine.
+- 4.23 Within a spinal region (cervical, thoracic or lumbar), separate spinal impairments are not combined.
+The highest DRE category is chosen.
+Impairments in different spinal regions are combined using the combination tables: - If there are adjacent vertebral fractures at the transition zones (C7/T1, T12/L1), the methodology in 4.22 is to be adopted.
+For fractures of C7 and T1, use the WPI ratings for the cervical spine (Chapter 15, Table 15.5, AMA5, p392).
+For fractures of T12 and L1 use the WPI rating for the thoracic spine (Chapter 15, Table 15.4, p389, AMA5). - Disc lesions at the transition zones C7/T1 are rated in the cervical spine.

+Disc lesions at the transition zones T12/L1 are rated in the thoracic spine.

-- 4.25 Impact of Activities of Daily Living (ADL).
-Tables 15-3, 15-4 and 15-5, AMA5 give an impairment range for DREs II-V. Within the range 0, 1, 2 or 3% WPI may be assessed using 4.26, 4.27 and 4.28 below.
+Disc lesions at the transition zones L5/S1 are rated in the lumbar spine. - 4.24 Impact of Activities of Daily Living (ADL).
+Tables 15-3, 15-4 and 15-5, AMA5 give an impairment range for DREs II-V. Within the range 0, 1, 2 or 3% WPI may be assessed using 4.25, 4.26 and 4.27 below.
 Hence, for example, for an injury which is rated DRE Category II, the impairment is 5%, to which may be added an amount of up to 3% for the effect of the injury on the worker's ADL.
-The determination of the impact on ADL is not solely dependent on self-reporting, but is an assessment based on all clinical findings and other reports. - 4.26 The following diagram should be used as a guide to determine whether 0, 1, 2, or 3% WPI should be added to the bottom of the appropriate impairment range.
+The determination of the impact on ADL is not solely dependent on self-reporting, but is an assessment based on all clinical findings and other reports. - 4.25 The following diagram should be used as a guide to determine whether 0, 1, 2, or 3% WPI should be added to the bottom of the appropriate impairment range.
 This is only to be added if there is a difference in activity level as recorded and compared to the worker's status prior to the injury.

-4.27 The diagram is to be interpreted as follows:
+4.26 The diagram is to be interpreted as follows: